The world is four-dimensional - Hermann Minkowski's irrefutable proof

-Here is Minkowski's most general proof that the world is four-dimensional.
+Here is Minkowski's most general proof that the world is four-dimensional contained in his groundbreaking lecture Space and Time (1908).
 Lorentz formally suggested that observers in relative motion have different times.
 Einstein postulated that the times of different observers are equally good, that is, each observer has his own time, and that for Einstein meant that time is relative.

 Minkowski demonstrated that if observers in relative motion have different times, they inescapably have different spaces as well (since space is a set of simultaneous events and different times imply different simultaneity, i.e., different spaces):

 "Hereafter we would then have in the world no more the space, but an infinite number of spaces analogously as there is an infinite number of planes in three-dimensional space.
 Three-dimensional geometry becomes a chapter in four-dimensional physics.
 You see why I said at the beginning that space and time will recede completely to become mere shadows and only a world in itself will exist."

 As many spaces are possible in a four-dimensional world, Minkowski's irrefutable proof that the world is four-dimensional becomes self-evident: